Kewejuankenobie/Rubik-s-Cube/README.md

 3/15 No major updates to project, but did some testing on pyGame and OpenGL, ultimately decided to use this Next want to make 27 wireframe cubes in a 3x3x3 pattern

+3/23 Have a 3x3x3 cube, but cubes have no perspective, and only one color, Define colors individually for faces Cube is now multicolored, but not shown properly